 Roasted duck, crispy pork, chicken and rice…these are a few of my favorite things.
 Fortunately they are easy to find in Bangkok.
 These are also dishes that are done very well in Singaporean and Malaysian cuisine.
-A friend who is very particular about such Singapore/Malay dishes recommended that I check out a new food stall that opened at the Udom Suk Walk called The Fat Duck เป็ดอ้วน (official Facebook page).
+A friend who is very particular about such Singapore/Malay dishes recommended that I check out a new food stall that recently opened at the Suan Plern Market food court called The Fat Duck เป็ดอ้วน (official Facebook page).
 I’m so glad I listened.

 The honey roasted duck, bamboo steamed chicken, and red cha siew (BBQ Pork) were juicy and succulent.
 While the siew yok (crispy roasted pork belly) had the perfect ratio of meat/fat and a light/puffy crispy skin.
 What amazed me was that with jasmine rice, and homemade sauces, each meat dish was incredibly priced at only 60 baht!
 I also had a chance to try one of their newest dishes, stewed chicken feet with shiitake mushrooms–a delicacy you have to work for.

 With prices like that why not try them all, right?
 My stomach’s just not that big, though.
-But I did manage to get 4 separate dishes which is a pretty fair sampling of their menu selection.
+But after a couple of spread out visits I feel like I’ve covered their menu well.
 Let me show you!

 There’s plenty of duck, chicken, and pork options on the menu.
-But for this sampling I chose the honey roasted duck, the bamboo steamed chicken, the red cha siew (BBQ Pork), and the siew yok (crispy roasted pork belly), the vinegar stewed pork, and stepping out of my usual culinary comfort zone, their chicken feet dish.
+But for this sampling I chose the honey roasted duck, the red cha siew (BBQ Pork), the siew yok (crispy roasted pork belly), the vinegar stewed pork, and stepping out of my usual culinary comfort zone, their chicken feet dish.
 If you want the meat with a rice, each is 60 baht.
 Many of the dishes also have a noodle option (dry or with soup) for the same price, too.
-Plates of just meat are 80 baht (as they give you extra meat).
+Plates of just meat are 90 baht (as they give you extra meat).

 At these prices you’d expect to be given some cheap, starchy, filler rice.
 Au contraire!
 The rice is a special Jasmine rice sourced from Surin.
 It’s cooked with chicken broth, ginger, and garlic and topped with fried garlic–so it’s very flavorful.
 The sauces are also homemade (no store bought cheapies here!) and go well with any dish you order.
 The sauces are: a spicy chili and lime, a fresh ginger paste, and a secret sweet/savory sauce.